NOBODY’S VISION: JIM JARMUSCH’S DEAD MAN

 When Bill Blake arrives in Machine he discovers that the job he came for is taken; the man who informs him is the de-facto owner of the town, John Dickinson, played by Robert Mitchum – a veteran of conventional Hollywood westerns such as River of No Return.
 As Bill wonders around the hellish streets of Machine he meets a beautiful young woman named Thel.
 The name comes from Blake’s The Book of Thel, in which a young virgin living in innocence enters the world of experience – not only sexual experience but the world of knowledge and of the senses - only to retreat in terror.
 Thel invites Blake to her room where she seduces him by asking him to smell her flowers (made of paper).
 He replies matter-of-factly: “smells like paper.”
 Mr. Blake, as his city clothes which are too tight, his reading glasses that sit precariously on his nose, and his literal minded answer make clear, is a man ready to discover new territory.
 Thel comforts Blake in her small boarding room but tells him she keeps a handgun under her pillow because, as she explains sweetly, “this is America.”
 In the morning, as Thel and Blake lie sleeping in bed, Dickinson’s son and Thel’s sometime boyfriend bursts into the room with a gun and shoots her through the heart.
 The bullet passes through Thel hitting William in the same spot wounding him mortally.
 Blake takes Thel’s gun and after spraying the room with bullets shoots the industrialist’s son in the neck and kills him.
 Then, in the manner of a bedroom farce, he jumps out the window and, landing on his ass, promptly takes the first road out of Machine.

 Nobody appears to be a man who has seen much and understood that white men bring with them “Machine” – that is a technology that makes life a hell on earth but that white men embrace because they feel it protects them from what they do not understand: Nature.
 Blake the 19th century poet and British mystic embraced what he did not know – even what he feared - because he saw God manifested precisely there.
 Birth, death and the varieties of emotions and sense experiences in-between were, for Blake, a mysterious physical force emerging from a totality that could never be understood by men – to try would not only be futile but vane and ultimately self–destructive.
-American writers as different as Walt Whitman, Henry Miller, Allen Ginsburg, Joan Didion, William Burroughs and Norman Mailer have all written against the American directive to sanitize nature, to control it, and ultimately perhaps to supplant it.
-Death to the American puritan sensibility becomes an intolerable betrayal, an imperfection in the road to perfectibility that must be at best overcome with technology or at worst suppressed – in any case obliterated from view.
-Dead Man - similar in some ways to Mailer's Ancient Evenings - offers an alternative vision in which the hero learns from European art (Blake’s poetry) and from Native American culture (the Vision Quest) to navigate a new and more holistic approach to death and therefore to life, bringing with it an intuitive understanding of our animal and divine nature.
+American writers as different as Walt Whitman, Henry Miller, Allen Ginsberg, Joan Didion, William Burroughs and Norman Mailer have all written against the American directive to sanitize nature, to control it, and ultimately perhaps to supplant it.
+All of these writers - Ginsberg and the Beats in particular - railed against the dehumanized organization of American life.
+Death to the American puritan sensibility is not part of the organic process of life but an intolerable betrayal, an imperfection in the road to perfectibility that must be at best overcome with technology or at worst suppressed – in any case obliterated from view.
+Dead Man offers an alternative vision in which the hero learns from European art (Blake’s poetry) and from Native American culture (the Vision Quest) to navigate a new and more holistic approach to death and therefore to life, bringing with it an intuitive understanding of our animal and divine nature.

 Nobody insists that William confront an encampment of white men sitting around a fire, as if wishing to test Blake’s authenticity as the famed mystic poet.
 William proceeds to greet the group with strained casualness, but one of the men begins to touch his hair as the other screams: “this one’s mine.”
 Blake surprisingly kills the men in combat with a certain level of physical grace and professionalism.
 The corpse of one of the men is seen lying on the ground with his head on the makeshift hearth they had made, creating halo for the dead man, aligning him with the poet Blake's radical spiritual sensibility as the two Blake's bond mystically through the incongruent religious tableau.
 Nobody comes forward and tells him: “You were a poet and a painter, and now you are a killer of white men.”
 William Blake is an innocent who presumably had no goal in coming out west (as so many others then and now) other than to find a job.
 Yet there is something fake about William from the start.
 It is as if he were playing at the part of a clerk, only half heartedly resigned to the role, and like so many others who came west, had been inspired by reasons that he himself was not fully conscious of.
 The film charts the progress of Bill Blake into William Blake as he begins to see with the eyes of a poet – albeit an American poet who adapts to his time and place by making poetry with a gun.
 Ironically Bill Blake himself seems unaware of his own metamorphosis, while the wanted posters that precede him on his voyage chart the changes on his face, in Blake’s terms, from Innocence to Experience.
 When William sees a wanted poster of himself he seems to have some difficulty recognizing the person in the picture, and sometime later when his glasses are shattered Nobody suggests that he might no longer need them, implying that Blake had up until then not seen the world clearly.
 With the guidance of Nobody – who in a sense becomes the spiritual guide of his favorite poet – Bill becomes someone who has, again in Blake’s terms, glimpsed something beyond the physical world, and moved to a place where he can see the more fundamental visionary truth that underlies all matter.
 The film follows this “vision quest” onwards to a Blakean vision of what that visionary truth might look like in cinematic terms.

 William Blake speaks to a deputy before he shoots him dead: “My name is William Blake – this is my poetry.”
 Standing over the corpse of the man he has just killed he proceeds to quote from Blake’s Auguries of Innocence – that he learned from Nobody – “Some are Born to sweet delight/Some are Born to Endless night.”
 We then see Dickinson hire three unlikely bounty hunters who are enthusiastically introduced as “the finest killers of men and Indians in this half of the world.”
-This is an inspired, absurdist re-creation of the three wise men: instead of finding the Messiah who is to be re-born after death, they must find William Blake, a man already dead, and kill him.
-They are: “The Kid” a black teenager; Conway Twill a middle-aged talker; and Cole Wilson the proverbial silent gunslinger dressed in black.
-Twill explains to the skeptical Kid – without a trace of irony: “Cole fucked his parents and then ate them!
+This is an inspired, absurdist re-creation of the three wise men: instead of finding the Messiah who is to be reborn after death, they must find William Blake, a man already dead, and kill him.
+The three not very wise men are “The Kid,” an African American teenager in over his head, Conway Twill a middle-aged talker, and Cole Wilson, the proverbial silent gunslinger dressed in black.
+Twill explains to the skeptical Kid – without a trace of irony - “Cole fucked his parents and then ate them!
 Why he ain’t got a Goddamn conscience!”
-Twill’s unlikely cannibal story is made plausible after Cole kills both his partners by shooting them in the back – and then proceeds to eat the unfortunate Twill by campfire, as we see Cole stripping the meat off a human forearm with his teeth.
+Twill’s unlikely cannibal story is made plausible after Cole kills both his partners by shooting them in the back, and then proceeds to eat the unfortunate Twill by campfire, as we see Cole stripping the meat off a human forearm with his teeth.
 The cannibal (the consumer to use Blake’s term) figures prominently in the Marriage of Heaven and Hell as the representative of the lower bodily element.
 In opposition to transcendence he engorges himself without thinking or feeling.
 For Blake humans possessed both the spiritual and the consumer, who struggled for power within every individual.

 Nobody and Bill find a trading post officiated by a cautious Christian missionary who is serviceable to Blake but refuses to sell anything to Nobody because he is an Indian.
 We are made aware of the catastrophic violence done to the Native American population by white men not through conventional confrontations but through inference: The casual way that Nobody mentions the epidemic of smallpox carried by blankets sold, knowingly, by white traders to the Indian population - one of the earliest instances of germ warfare; the ruined villages that lie depleted and dying, that we see in glances, as Nobody and Bill pass through the American landscape; yet the most telling effect of white men on Indians is Nobody himself – his ironic humor, his hatred subordinated to an almost Buddhist detachment, understanding and acceptance.
 Such humor could come only after the suffering of many generations, a suffering to exhaustion, to the renunciation of suffering itself because it is inadequate to the reality that has been lived through – a reality in which there are no more reasons to give or tears to shed.
 Jewish humor comes from a similar place.